impierce/identity-wallet/README.md

 }
 ```

-to your user settings, VS Code will automatically format frontend files and JSON file when you hit save.
+to your user settings, VS Code will automatically format frontend files and JSON files when you hit save.

 ### Troubleshooting